isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-stability-running-shoes-for-overpronators.markdown

 [pain on top of foot](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/) while ensuring additional comfort.

-The Brooks Adrenaline GTS 20 has an outsole with a blown rubber compound.
-This rubber compound provides needed protection against abrasion.
+The Brooks Adrenaline GTS 20 has an outsole with a blown rubber compound.Â  This rubber compound provides needed protection against abrasion.
 Below the outsole, youll find strategically placed Omega Flex Grooves that encourages the foot to bend naturally.
 They also ensure a smooth heel to toe transition while providing crucial grip on surfaces.
 Pros:
 - Provides excellent stability
 - Comfortable